bbauska/meta-react-basics/README.md

 element, and an unordered list inside.
 Because this is React, the list values can be made dynamic by passing values as props.
-Is important to note that a regular JavaScript function is used to define how React should render the component wherever it&apos;s referenced using the nav JSX elements.
+Is important to note that a regular JavaScript function is used to define how React should render the component wherever it's referenced using the nav JSX elements.
 This is what makes JSX so powerful, like the fact that you can insert specific JSX expressions such as variables and props.
-The reason why this is so great to work with, is because anything that&apos;s placed inside the curly braces of the code is essentially regular JavaScript code.
+The reason why this is so great to work with, is because anything that's placed inside the curly braces of the code is essentially regular JavaScript code.
 For example, you could calculate a series of simple expressions using the Li or list item tag.
 This means that you can think of the curly braces as being special areas where you can write any kind of JavaScript code you like.
 You can write the rest of the code inside the return statement.
-Now that you&apos;ve learned a little more about JSX expressions, let&apos;s focus on some JSX rules inside the return statement of the function.
-The return statements can be thought of as the area of expressive syntax that allows you to write regular HTML code as you&apos;d like to have it in your rendered app.
+Now that you've learned a little more about JSX expressions, let's focus on some JSX rules inside the return statement of the function.
+The return statements can be thought of as the area of expressive syntax that allows you to write regular HTML code as you'd like to have it in your rendered app.
 But if you need to return HTML code over multiple lines, it must be placed inside parentheses.
 This allows developers to alternate between regular HTML tags, and dynamic values represented as JSX expressions inside curly braces.
-It&apos;s also important to remember that the HTML code must be wrapped in a top level element, such as a div tag.
+It's also important to remember that the HTML code must be wrapped in a top level element, such as a div tag.
 If you do not want to add extra div elements to the DOM, you can use something called a fragment instead.
 This is like an HTML open and close tag without the tag name.
-While you can think of the code inside the return statement is regular HTML, it&apos;s worth remembering you are in a JavaScript file, and as a result, there are some differences.
+While you can think of the code inside the return statement is regular HTML, it's worth remembering you are in a JavaScript file, and as a result, there are some differences.
 For example, you cannot use the keyword class to work with CSS classes in your HTML elements.
 This is because class is a